Minimum Viable Ethnography

 All you need:

 Genuine commitment to learning.
 The point of this exercise is to increase your understanding and challenge your assumptions.
 If you find yourself or any of your team getting defensive, you’re doing it wrong.

 ethnio.
 A good set of recruiting tools made by good people.
 Starts at $79/mo.
 Free for the first 14 days.
 Sure you can make a survey using Google apps that will work in a pinch, but that’s harder and doesn’t have as much built-in guidance.

 Day One: Recruit

 You’ll want to start pretty early in the day to have as much time as possible for logistics.

 Sign up for ethnio and create your screener.
-Offer a $25 Amazon gift card in return for a ten-minute phone call.
+Offer $25 in return for a fifteen-minute phone call.
 Only people who complete the call get the gift card.
 Your survey questions should include age range, location, e-mail address.
 You get one bonus behavioral question you can use to find people who are closer to your target.
 How often do you shop online?
 How often do you eat out?
 How often do you book travel?
 How many children under 12 do you have?
 Whatever.
 (Don’t ask the closed question “do you…?”
 Everyone will answer yes to be included.)
 No more than 5 questions!

 The sole purpose of the screener is to get you a pool of people to talk to.
 In and of itself the screening survey does not constitute user research.
 Ethnio offers fantastic instructions and examples in the course of setting up the screener.
 Include a response deadline of “today”.